Mornings for mums can be the absolute worst but here's why I wouldn't change a thing

-6.37: Pack lunch box for 7-year-old while toddler watches Youtube (iPad survived, mentally say prayer of thank-you to Steve Jobs for good product design and hard-wearing durability).
+6.37: Pack lunch box for seven-year-old while toddler watches Youtube (iPad survived, mentally say a prayer of thank-you for good product design and hard-wearing durability).

 6.50: Attempt to dress toddler, who has decided that he does not want to wear clothes today.